 - We have the largest employment capability of any firm operating in Asia.

-Mayer Brown’s employment practice has extensive experience representing clients in the United States, Europe and Asia in all aspects of employment law.
+Mayer Brown’s Employment Litigation & Counseling practice has extensive experience representing clients in the United States, Europe and Asia in all aspects of employment law.
 We have included a representative sampling of our work worldwide below.

 Mayer Brown’s Employment and ERISA Litigation practice in the United States represents employers in a broad range of employment-related issues, including complex, high-profile actions on matters of regional, national and international significance.
 A significant number of our litigation matters are class actions.